 Digital label production, on the other hand, enables fine-tuned order quantities with very little up-front waste during setup.
 The just-in-time (JIT) production made possible by a digital label press also reduces long-term waste from obsolescence.
 There are even hybrid digital + flexo label presses that combine the best features of both production methods.

 Substrates aside, the digital printing process itself is also more environmentally sound.
-The printing plates, blankets, inks and solvents consumed in the operation of a traditional flexo press are eliminated when a digital label press is used – keeping all of these materials out of landfills, sewers and ground water.
+The printing plates, blankets, inks and solvents consumed in the operation of a traditional flexo press are eliminated when a digital label press is used – helping to keep materials out of landfills, sewers and ground water.

 5: Consider the Total Waste Stream